SomdebDatta/Carnot_Tech/README.md

 # FastAPI

-Since I've used FastAPI to create the endpoints, it automatically creates the documentation (just liek Swagger) of all the APIS.
+Since I've used FastAPI to create the endpoints, it automatically creates the documentation (just like Swagger) of all the APIS.
 Just visit the link give in step 7.
 You can try out the APIs there itself!

 # API Sample Responses